jump-dev/MathOptInterface.jl/docs/src/submodules/FileFormats/overview.md

 julia> rm("file.mof.json")  # Clean up after ourselves.
 ```

-## Detecting the filetype automatically
+## Detecting the file-type automatically

 Instead of the `format` keyword, you can also use the `filename` keyword
 argument to [`FileFormats.Model`](@ref).
 This will attempt to automatically